aweymo-ui/cals_intro/content/1_intro.md

 I come from multi-disciplinary background, creating work about history using long form audio, video, animation and writing that compliments my current work in digital scholarship well.
 Before joining U of I, I worked as the Digital Media Editor for the Washington State focused digital encyclopedia, HistoryLink, where I helped add visual context to written material and ensured none of the material was copyright protected.

+{% include gallery-figure.html img="cccidaho85.gif" alt="Moving image of CCC workers throwing timber off of a trail" caption="Moving image I created manipulating elements of an archival photograph from the CCC Idaho collection as a part of the 2024 Poster Series" title="Moving image I created manipulating elements of an archival photograph from the CCC Idaho collection as a part of the 2024 Poster Series" width="100%" %}

 ## Continuing Education

 Since moving from Tacoma to Moscow for this position, I have also become a student again, pursuing another master's, this time in history here at U of I. While taking on this workload and working as an Assistant Professor has been a huge workload, it's also helped me ground my work into creating practical applications for my digital scholarship work that can help students and researchers enhance their scholarship, such as [this workflow I've developed](https://aweymo-ui.github.io/python_obsidian/){:target="_blank" rel="noopener"} on using Python tools to pull annotations from reading materials and visualize these elements in the note taking application Obsidian.

+{% include gallery-figure.html img="py_ob_01.gif" alt="Obsidian graph view click through, adding and removing various elements." caption="Example of the graph output in Obsidian using the Python Annotation Extraction Tool mentioned above.
+The purple and blue nodes represent books for two different courses, the green nodes represent their tags and their proximity to one another represents their connections and contrasts." width="75%" %}

 ## Digital Scholarship Example